crying

 Spanish

-Word cry is considered common in modern English.
+Word crying is considered uncommon in modern English.

 It appears most frequently in fiction texts and less often in other writings.